massenz/snooper/README.rst

     snooper --host 10.10.121.99 'SELECT USERNAME, PASSWORD FROM USER WHERE ID=99'

-Please not it's an **error** to pass both the ``--queries`` argument and a query (in this case, the query literal would be incorrectly interpreted as one of the positional query parameters)
+Please note it's an **error** to pass both the ``--queries`` argument and a query (in this case, the query literal would be incorrectly interpreted as one of the query's positional parameters).

 Connection parameters
 ^^^^^^^^^^^^^^^^^^^^^